THE NEW ZEALAND COUNCIL FOR CIVIL LIBERTIES INCORPORATED

 10.2 The Treasurer is responsible to the Council for the receipt of all incomes and their payment into the Council's bank account.

-10.3 All cheques drawn on the Council's bank account shall be signed by the Treasurer and the President.
+10.3 All cheques drawn on the Council's bank account shall be signed by the Chairperson and one other member of the Executive Committee.

 11.0 ALTERATION TO RULES